There are currently no products in the cart.

 How to combat muscle loss with a caloric deficit

-To maintain your muscle mass, make sure that you’re not restricting your calories too much.
+in order to maintain your muscle mass, make sure you’re not restricting your calories too much.
 When your calories are severely restricted, your body tends to convert more muscle tissue into energy compared to when they’re only moderately restricted.

 A larger deficit will indeed produce more rapid weight loss, but research has consistently found that rapid weight loss is associated with greater losses in lean muscle mass.